JetBrains/teamcity-documentation/topics/ldap-integration.md

 The general login sequence is as follows:
 * based on the username entered in the login form by the user, an LDAP search is performed (defined by the `teamcity.users.login.filter` LDAP filter where the user\-entered username is referenced via the `$login$` or `$capturedLogin$` substring within the users base LDAP node (defined by `teamcity.users.base`),
-* if the search is successful, authentication (LDAP bind) is performed using the DN found during the search and the user\-entered password,
+* if the search is successful, authentication (LDAP bind) is performed using the DN found during the search and the user-entered password,
 * if the authentication is successful, TeamCity user is created if necessary and the user is logged in.
 The name of the TeamCity user is retrieved from an attribute of the found LDAP entry (the attribute name is defined via the `teamcity.users.username` property)

 When users log in via LDAP, TeamCity does not store the user passwords.
 On each user login, authentication is performed by a direct login into LDAP with the credentials based on the values entered in the login form.